contributte/bootstrap/.docs/README.md

 ### Debug mode

-We added two methods to help you detect debug mode.
-You can either manage debug mode via `NETTE_DEBUG` environmental variable and detect it this way:
+We added two methods to help you detect the debug mode.
+You can either manage the debug mode via `NETTE_DEBUG` environmental variable and detect it this way:

 ```php
 $configurator = new ExtraConfigurator();
 $configurator->setEnvDebugMode();
 ```

-or via file.
-If no file supplied as parameter it looks for `.debug` in root directory.
-The sole existence of the file with no content will set debug mode as TRUE.
+or via a file.
+If no file is supplied as a parameter, it looks for `.debug` file in the root directory.
+The sole existence of the file with no content will set the debug mode to `TRUE`.

 ```php
 $configurator = new ExtraConfigurator();
 $configurator->setFileDebugMode(__DIR__ . '/../.debug');
 ```

-Valid values for ENV variable `NETTE_DEBUG` and the file are:
+Valid values for the ENV variable `NETTE_DEBUG` and the file are:

 - true
 - 1